astralfrontier/astralfrontier.org-OLD/source/_posts/attack-from-the-stars.md

 In 2041, it is discovered that the Nihilanth sent through numerous smaller forces in addition to the kaiju, and that these have been building up military bases under the ocean.
-UN Spacy comes under attack, but defeats them within a few years.
+UN Spacy comes under attack, but defeats them within a few years. ^[[X-COM: Terror From the Deep](http://tvtropes.org/pmwiki/pmwiki.php/VideoGame/XcomTerrorFromTheDeep)]

 2045 marks the centennial of the second World War and the end of alien hostilities on Earth.
 Mankind, shattered, exhausted, but alive, makes a